OTL: Michigan State secrets extend far beyond Larry Nassar case

 Appling did not talk to detectives at the time, but he granted a phone interview with Outside the Lines late last year while he was in jail near Detroit serving time for a weapons charge.

-Payne is playing in the NBA on a two-way contract with the Orlando Magic and its development team.
+Shortly after this story published, Payne, who was playing in the NBA on a two-way contract with the Orlando Magic and its development team, was waived by the Magic.
 Neither he nor his agent responded to requests for comment.

 Schaner says campus police investigators told her that, because of Payne's police interview, they had a solid case to pursue.
 Once the case was forwarded from police to Ingham County prosecutors, Schaner was interviewed by an assistant prosecutor, Debra Rousseau Martinez.
 Schaner says Martinez told her she did not seem strong enough to stand up to questioning that would come as a result of making allegations against MSU basketball players.